 “People’s lives are already full,” the article noted, “and most people simply don’t have the time or energy to engage with brands in any meaningful way.
 These consumers most often default to making purchase decisions based on simple habit (previous purchase or ‘instinct’)”.

-My take on this is that if marketers have done an effective job over time, a positive “thought” about their brand will have become imbedded in the shopper’s mind, making the pathway to “Yes!” nearly instantaneous.
+My take on this is that if marketers have done an effective job over time, a positive “thought” about their brand will have become stuck to the shopper’s mind, making the pathway to “Yes!” nearly instantaneous.
+Sure, call it "instinct".

 The example they used was GEICO, which is said to have good “mental availability.”
 But the Energizer Bunny offers an even better example.
 He lives in my mind (and no doubt other minds) with a clear connection to product benefits, unlike the GEICO gecko, who is a pitchman for the product but does not inhabit it like the Bunny does.
 By the way, when was the last time you saw the energetic pink bunny “going and going” on TV compared to the nearly omnipresent green lizard?

 It may simply be that people love the Energizer Bunny but only like the GEICO gecko.
-The Bunny is “invested with mental or emotional energy,” whereas the Gecko is merely entertaining.
+The Bunny is “invested with mental or emotional energy” (another definition of cathect) whereas the Gecko is merely entertaining.
 The word cathect comes to mind (in psychoanalysis: to concentrate psychic energy on a particular person, thing, or idea).

 Apple is a great example of cathect branding because of people’s emotional or mental connection to both its products and its brand.
 So is Mercedes-Benz, which occupies prime mental real estate in the luxury sedan market.
 Cadillac used to be called the “Standard of the World” -- and yearns to be so again.